cmu-sei/crucible/docs/cite/index.md

 #### Scoring Features
 *Hotspot 3:*

-- User: This is the participant's personal score for their reference only.
+- **User:** This is the participant's personal score for their reference only.
 The user score will also appear under the Score Summary range.

-- Team: Toggling the Team icon, displays how the team has scored this move so far.
+- **Team:** Toggling the Team icon, displays how the team has scored this move so far.
 This is the score that the team collaborates on and submits for the current move.
 This score will be compared to the official score.
 The Team score appears under the Score Summary range.

-- Team Avg: The average of all the users on the team.
-The Team Avg appears under the Score Summary Range for all moves except the current move.
+- **Team Avg:** The average of all the users on the team.
+The Team Avg appears under the Score Summary range for all moves except the current move.

-- Group Avg: The average of all of the teams in the user's group.
-Group Avg appears under the Score Summary Range for all moves except for the current move.
+- **Group Avg:** The average of all of the teams in the user's group.
+Group Avg appears under the Score Summary range for all moves except for the current move.

-- Official: The potential score; that is, how the incident should have been scored had it been a real-life scenario.
-Official score appears under the Score Summary Range for all moves except the current move.
+- **Official:** The potential score; that is, how the incident should have been scored had it been a real-life scenario.
+Official score appears under the Score Summary range for all moves except the current move.

-- Submit: Submits the score indicating that the user is done scoring the current move.
+- **Submit:** Submits the score indicating that the user is done scoring the current move.
 Click Yes or No. If the user clicks Yes, but changes their mind, click Reopen to edit the scoring.

-- Clear: Clears any selections the user has checked but does not clear comments enterred.
+- **Clear:** Clears any selections the user has checked but does not clear comments enterred.
 Selecting Clear returns to a score of 0.00.

-- Preset: Sets the user's selections to the previous move score to use as a starting point for the current move.
+- **Preset:** Sets the user's selections to the previous move score to use as a starting point for the current move.

 #### Categories and Options
 *Hotspot 4:*